 Yes, a widowed man can become a priest in the Catholic Church.
 Fr Tony Pace from Gudja, Malta – teacher, choir master, composer and fan of the Germany football team relates his story.
 In 2013 he was widowed when he lost his wife Joan to cancer.
 He was born in 1953 and will be ordained tomorrow, 29th June 2020, at 67 years of age.

-The Call To Priesthood
+The Call to Priesthood

-It was on his wife’s death bed that it first occurred to Tony that he wants to become a priest.
-“My wife Joan was diagnosed with aggressive cancer and she eventually went to meet the Risen Lord in 2013 after a three year battle.
-Joan was a deeply spiritual person and internally she was an extremely strong woman.
-A day before she died she called our children and exhorted them to continue growing in good values.”
+It was at his wife’s death bed that Tony first felt his call to priesthood.
+“My wife Joan was diagnosed with aggressive cancer.
+She eventually went to meet the Risen Lord in 2013 after battling with the disease for three years.
+Joan was a deeply spiritual person and an extremely strong woman.
+A day before she died, she called our children and exhorted them to continue fostering their good values.”

 Tony’s Faith Journey